rishavmngo/Spring-boot-camel-csv-rest-api/README.md

 | Delete customers by filename | /api/customers/deleteByFilename/{filename} | DELETE | String denoting customers deleted |

 _filename should be without the .csv extension_

+## Unit Test

+Test can be found in the `src/test` directory

+1. I tested every code which is written by me.
+2. I have written 20 unit test and try to cover all branchs and lines
+   <a href="https://github.com/rishavmngo/Spring-boot-camel-csv-rest-api"/target/site/jacoco/index.html>Jacoco report</a>